 Ofgem, which is investigating the UK’s energy suppliers following last winter’s series of gas and electricity price rises, is due to release its findings in the near future.

-Ann Robinson, our Director of Consumer Policy, has written to several MPs and industry bodies with advice on what she feels would improve the market for customers, which you can read in this blog post.
+Ann Robinson, our Director of Consumer Policy, has written to several MPs and industry bodies with advice on what she feels would improve the market for customers.

 Here, she explains her position and why there’s need for an industry wide shake-up.